- Polarized Test Sunglasses Using Image or Picture on this Video

 How to Differentiate Polarized Vs Non-Polarized Sunglasses?

 To begin with, the level of polarization is a significant difference.
 Thus, a lot of people think that the higher the price the better.
 But, that is not always the case.
-There are a few polarized sunglasses for about 150 dollars that comes with great quality.
-But, polarized test sunglasses using image picture glasses tester at home should be conducted.
+There are a few anti glare uv400 sunglasses for about 150 dollars that comes with great quality.
+But, test polarization sunglasses using image picture glasses tester at home should be conducted.

 So, the difference is that cheaper ones have a thin film of the polarizing film on a single side of lenses.
 While expensive ones have multi-layer polarization film coated on both sides of lenses.
 The expensive and original polarized sunglasses even have a scratch-proof coating.
 Consequently, beware of fake and imitations.